 - There’s only one towel hook which does not allow for 2 towels to dry ( I ended up using one of the pant hangers for my towel).

 - If you come in winter there is NO AIR CONDITIONING; their solution is to open your window.
 Which was impossible while we were there because there was non-stop LOUD construction.
 Construction literally all night long, and if it wasn’t ALSO happening at night, then they started at 5am.
 Additionally, even with being on the 6th floor you could still smell cigarette smoke from the people smoking in the alley.
-Needless to say it was hard to keep the room cool, and seemed to stay 80 plus which is waaaay too hot for sleeping.
+Needless to say it was hard to keep the room cool, and seemed to stay 80+ degrees Fahrenheit, which is waaaay too hot for sleeping.

 - The lights from the light switches are bright and will keep you awake if you need a dark room.